-1. Improve early learning environments and increase access to high-quality licensed child care programs for children and families, particularly those of low-income and educational risk.
+2. Increase access to high quality licensed childcare programs for unserved and under-served children and families, particularly those of low-income and educational risk.

 3. Provide resources, education and other needed supports for families and caregivers to bolster their child’s age-appropriate development.

 4. Collaborate to create and implement a comprehensive high-quality approach to school readiness.

 college & career readiness: students graduate high school prepared for college or other post-secondary training, work and life.

 BIG BOLD GOAL: INCREASE BRADD AREA COLLEGE & CAREER READINESS SCORES FROM 65% TO 80% BY 2020.

 1. Improve the connection between school and work through career and technical education, apprenticeships, work-and-learn models, and other innovative education approaches.

 2. Deliver targeted programming for at-risk youth to prepare them for postsecondary and/or career opportunities.